cbmr-data/cbmr-data.github.io/esrum/source/usage/access/connecting.rst

    .. image:: images/mobaxterm_04.png
       :align: center

 #.
-Click OK and you should connect to the server.
-The first time you
+Click OK and you should automatically connect to the server.
+If not,
-   connect a new server you if you want to proceed.
-As this is the first time we are connecting to Esrum, simply press Accept:
+   then see :ref:`s_reconnecting_with_mobaxterm` below.
+The first time you connect to Esrum (or any other server), you will be asked if you want to proceed.
+Simply press ``Accept``:

    .. image:: images/mobaxterm_05.png
       :align: center